cloud-hypervisor/cloud-hypervisor/docs/memory.md

 Failure to do so may result in strange VMM behaviour, e.g. error with `ReadKernelImage` is common.
 If there is a strange error with `hugepages` enabled, just disable it or check whether there are enough huge pages.

+Note that with `dirty-log` enabled, VMM still costs huge pages but KVM will never use them as huge pages.

 By default this option is turned off.

 _Example_